Nunthorpe Athletic Junior Football Club

 Nunthorpe Athletic JFC having initially attained the FA Charter Standard Award which demands a high level of child welfare awareness and safety bettered this in November 2011 by becomming only the 11th Club within the North Riding FA County to achieve the Charter Standard Community Club Accreditation.

 Nunthorpe Athletic JFC produced a detailed and thorough club code of conduct that all members have to acknowledge and accept.
 The codes of conduct are essentially a detailed requirement setting the standards expected of anyone involved with the club.
 This ranges from the committee members, managers, parents, supporters and players.
 By ensuring standards of behaviour are high we can eliminate and prevent potential for any junior football player feeling vulnerable or victimised whilst in our care.
-Please make sure you ask for a copy if one hasnt been provided to you or take 5 minutes to read and sign the one on display in the cafe at the Middlesbrough ground.
+Please make request a copy if one hasnt been provided to you or take 5 minutes to read and sign the one on display in the cafe at the Middlesbrough ground.

 We also adopt a very low tolerance to poor conduct and will follow the procedures outlined in the codes of conduct should anyones behaviour not meet the standards required.
 Action taken against those found responsible for inappropriate behaviour can range from being warned to being asked to leave the club.